wp-plugins/bdnews-headline/readme.txt

 == Description ==
 = How to Use =
-after installation then go to Widgets, drag and drop bdnews24 headline widget to your any widgets, and press save.
+after installation then go to Widgets, drag and drop bdnews24 headline widget to your sidebar, and press save.

 = News Source =
 You can't Edit/input/delete source URL, it's auto attributed source.